JimmyBoh/IgneousJS/README.md

  - Accepts:
   - `obj`: `Object`

-Creates a new Class type. `obj` requires an `init` function to act as the constructor.
+Creates a new Class type. `obj` accepts a `constructor` function to act as the constructor.
-Each method will be run in the context of the class instance, exposing a `_super` method that calls the parent instance of the current function.
+Each method will be run in the context of the class instance, exposing a `super` method that calls the parent instance of the current function.

 See [John Resig's original blog post][2] for more information.